UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-plot-ggplot2.md

 `colour=continent` from the aesthetic since colouring each line by continent conveys no additional information.

 `facet_wrap` will wrap the plot panels so that they fit nicely in our plotting area.
-We can use `facet_grid` according to one or two variables.
+We can use `facet_grid` to generate a grid of plots, split by one or two variables.
 For example, if we plot life expectancy and GDP, we could facet this by continent and/or year:

 ~~~
 gapminder %>%
   ggplot(aes(x=lifeExp, y=gdpPercap)) + geom_point(size=0.3)  +
-  facet_grid( ~ continent)
+  facet_grid(. ~ continent)
 ~~~
 {: .language-r}